-Based on the terms of certain warrants issued by us, we have determined that the warrants were a derivative liability which is recognized at fair value at the date of the transaction and re-measured at fair value every reporting period with gains or losses on the changes in fair value recorded in the consolidated condensed interim statement of loss and comprehensive loss.
-The balances recognized during the three months ended December 31, 2018 and 2017 were primarily due to changes in our common stock price since September 30, 2018 and 2017, respectively, which are the previous valuation dates used.

-We recognized a gain of \$1,261 and a loss of \$889 respectively, from the change in fair value of the derivative liability for the three months ended December 31, 2018 and 2017.
+Based on the terms of certain warrants issued by us, we determined that such warrants were a derivative liability which is recognized at fair value at the date of the transaction and re-measured at fair value every reporting period with gains or losses on the changes in fair value recorded in the consolidated condensed statement of loss and comprehensive loss.
+We recognized a loss of \$189 from the change in fair value of the derivative liability for the three months ended March 31, 2019, compared to a gain of \$2,160 for the three months ended March 31, 2018.